Nightly Music in the Brasserie

 From 9pm - 11pm every Monday, from 9.30pm - 11.30pm Tuesday - Saturday and from 8.30pm - 10.30pm on Sundays, enjoy the toe-tapping music of our house bands while you dine.

 There is no extra charge levied for music.

 Upcoming bands and dates:

-Oh la la!
-Jazz and Pop with a French twist!
-A hearty serving of Parisian folk music (Musette), Chansons Réalistes (made famous by Edith Piaf), unforgettable jazz standards and the occasional pop tune.
-The rich and evocative sound of the accordion blends perfectly with the delicious voice of Fifi La Mer.
+A hearty serving of Parisian folk music (Musette), along with Chansons Réalistes made famous by Edith Piaf, Fifi La Mer's performace also includes unforgettable jazz and the occasional pop tune paired with the rich and evocative sound of the accordion.

 Sunday 19th January: Caroline and the Bellbird Boys

 Channeling the spirit of the Great Gatsby era, the Australian led ensemble Caroline Loftus and her Bellbird Boys, bring you rapturous music from the Roaring Twenties and Crazy Thirties.
 Their performace includes charming melodies, romance, hot jazz and foot stomping rhythm.

 International singer, Mandy Meadows presents to excerpts from Piaf: The Legend, established in 2018.
 Since it's inception, every show has sold out, gaining rapturous four and five star reviews in Central London.

 The Tail Shakers formed in 1998 with a vision to create a Blues band with an authentic 1950's sound.
 Their dedication to blues and their attention to detail have produced a confident, stylish and highly entertaining act.
 Frontman Rollo Markee, started playing Blues when he was a teenager having been inspired by his mentor, Julius Junior.
 Years on, he has developed a rich, passionate and authentic blues voice.